beeware/briefcase/docs/reference/commands/package.rst

     $ briefcase package <platform> <output format>

-.. admonition:: Packaging tool dependencies
+.. admonition:: Packaging tool requirements

     Building installers for some platforms depends on the build tools for the platform you're targetting being available on the platform you're using.